mdtux89/amr-evaluation/README.md

 The different metrics were introduced in the paper below, which also uses them to evaluate several AMR parsers:

 "An Incremental Parser for Abstract Meaning Representation", Marco Damonte, Shay B. Cohen and Giorgio Satta.
-Proceedings of EACL (2017).
+In arXiv:1608.06111 (2016).
 URL: https://arxiv.org/abs/1608.06111

-**(Some of the metrics were recently fixed and updated)**

 **Usage:** ```./evaluation.sh <parsed data> <gold data>```, where <parsed data> and <gold data> are two files which contain multiple AMRs.
 A blank line is used to separate two AMRs (same format required by Smatch).